opensearch-project/documentation-website/_opensearch/install/docker.md

 # Why use OpenSearch with Docker?

 [Docker](https://www.docker.com/) greatly simplifies the process of configuring and managing your OpenSearch clusters.
-You can pull official images from [Docker Hub](https://hub.docker.com/u/opensearchproject) or [AWS Elastic Container Registry (ECR)](https://gallery.ecr.aws/opensearchproject/) and quickly deploy a cluster using [Docker Compose](https://github.com/docker/compose) and any of the sample Docker Compose files included in this guide.
+You can pull official images from [Docker Hub](https://hub.docker.com/u/opensearchproject) or [Amazon Elastic Container Registry (Amazon ECR)](https://gallery.ecr.aws/opensearchproject/) and quickly deploy a cluster using [Docker Compose](https://github.com/docker/compose) and any of the sample Docker Compose files included in this guide.
 Experienced OpenSearch users can further customize their deployment by creating a custom Docker Compose file.

-Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, and Windows).
+Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, or Windows).
 The portability of a Docker container offers flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which both require additional configuration after downloading and unpacking.

 This guide assumes that you are comfortable working from the Linux command line interface (CLI).
 You should understand how to input commands, navigate between directories, and edit text files.
 For help with [Docker](https://www.docker.com/) or [Docker Compose](https://github.com/docker/compose), refer to the official documentation on their websites.
 {:.note}